M-lakshan/M-lakshan/README.md

 # Yellowh, I'm Lakshan 👋😃

 <p>
   Welcome to my GitHub profile.
 I'm a self-thought Programmer & currently an undergraduate at UOC-Sri Lanka.
 I'd spared my free time to learn something new related to <strong>Web Development</strong> or <strong>Software Engineering</strong>.
-Besides that, I primarilly focused on developing my <strong>Web</strong> or <strong>Application Development</strong> skills pwith an emphasis on GUI and general UI designs.
+Besides that, I primarily focused on developing my <strong>Web</strong> or <strong>Application Development</strong> skills with an emphasis on GUI and general UI designs.
 </p>

 <picture>